OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 السكان المستهدفون

    Intermediation
        An integrated service-provision approach used in both labor and social services.
-Inter- mediation is a service in its own right—and it also con- nects people (workers) to other services.
-It is the process of informing clients about a range of benefits and ser- vices relevant to their needs, and directing them to the corresponding access point, based on agreed protocols with service provider agencies, sometimes with indi- vidualized action plans (IAPs), to help them overcome multiple socioeconomic barriers.
-Intermediation con- nects the demand and supply of social or labor services.
-The role of the mediator (social caseworker or public employment officer) is to correctly identify the needs of the participant (demand side—through risk screen- ing and profiling) and then to identify the availabil- ity of services and service providers (supply side) and then connect them with referrals and counter-referrals (monitoring and follow-up) on the basis of an action plan, protocols, service contracts, and service standards.
+Intermediation is a service in its own right—and it also connects people (workers) to other services.
+It is the process of informing clients about a range of benefits and services relevant to their needs, and directing them to the corresponding access point, based on agreed protocols with service provider agencies, sometimes with individualized action plans (IAPs), to help them overcome multiple socioeconomic barriers.
+Intermediation connects the demand and supply of social or labor services.
+The role of the mediator (social caseworker or public employment officer) is to correctly identify the needs of the participant (demand side—through risk screening and profiling) and then to identify the availability of services and service providers (supply side) and then connect them with referrals and counter-referrals (monitoring and follow-up) on the basis of an action plan, protocols, service contracts, and service standards.

        | 🇫🇷 Intermédiation